-Port Canaveral (Carnival Sensation, Royal Caribbean Enchantment and Freedom of the Seas): You don’t have to be a rocket scientist to find Port Canaveral thrilling.
+Port Canaveral (Carnival Sensation): You don’t have to be a rocket scientist to find Port Canaveral thrilling.
 This is the home of the Kennedy Space Center, where you can catch a fascinating glimpse into the history – and future – of the U.S. space program.
 Or, take a leisurely stroll along the Cocoa Beach Pier; the shopping is great and the beach views are truly “out of this world”.

-Miami (Carnival Ecstasy & Victory, Royal Caribbean Independence of the Seas): Miami is an international mecca with a colorful skyline and trend-setting culture.
+Miami (Carnival Ecstasy & Victory): Miami is an international mecca with a colorful skyline and trend-setting culture.
 Claiming its place as a truly international city, you can feel Miami vibrate with the energies of different cultures coming together to revel in the beautiful ocean scenery and near-perfect tropical weather.
 Whether you’re taking in the sights at a South Beach cafe, browsing the open-air shops of Bayside Marketplace or enjoying “un cortadito” in Little Havana, Miami is a melting pot for virtually anyone.

-Tampa (Carnival Paradise, Royal Caribbean Brilliance of the Seas): What’s the attraction in Tampa?
+Tampa (Carnival Paradise): What’s the attraction in Tampa?
 How about the Southeast’s largest wooden double roller coaster where the cars pass inches in front of each other at crossing speeds of 100 mph?
 Or maybe it’s the 300 acres of animal exhibits, entertainment and thrill rides.
 Tampa’s world-famous Busch Gardens attracts millions of visitors every year and, with all that it has to offer, it’s no wonder.

 Charleston (Carnival Fantasy): Hoist a sail or hear a ghost tale.
 Barrier island recreation, touring a plantation, and many of the unique activities can be found in Charleston!!